BrandonKnudsen/bugherd-viewer/README.md

 # bugherd-viewer
-View all Bug Herd Tasks at once.
+View all BugHerd Tasks at once.

 All you need to do is upload this script to your website and plug in your API key.